openlyrics/openlyrics/docs/source/dataformat.rst

 Encoding
 ^^^^^^^^

-I recommend using `UTF-8 <http://en.wikipedia.org/wiki/Utf8>`_ encoding for the content of xml files in OpenLyrics format. *UTF-8* is well supported among programming libraries.
+It is recommended using `UTF-8 <http://en.wikipedia.org/wiki/Utf8>`_ encoding for the content of xml files in OpenLyrics format. *UTF-8* is well supported among programming libraries and allows to have text in multiple languages in one file.

 Filenames
 ^^^^^^^^^